Harrat Rahat

 Ḥarrat Rahāṭ (حَرَّة رَهَاط) is a volcanic lava field in the Hejazi region of Saudi Arabia.
 In 1256 CE, a 0.5 km3 lava flow erupted from six aligned scoria cones, and traveled 23 km to within 4 km of the Islamic holy city of Medina; this was its last eruption.
 There were earlier eruptions, such as in 641 CE, which made finger-like flows to the east of the 1256 CE flow.
-It is the biggest lava field in Saudi Arabia.
-Nearby is Al Wahbah crater.
+It is the biggest lava field in Saudi Arabia..

 There has been recent increase in seismic activity since 2009.